ucdavisdatalab/workshop_llm_with_ollama/chapters/04_Interacting_via_python.md

 The Ollama Python Library
 =========================

 Ollama provides a Python Library that communicates with the Ollama application via the Ollama HTTP API on your local system.
 It also provides a collection of helper applications that facilitate performance of the most common language processing tasks.
 Before invoking the Ollama library you must first install it into your local Python environment.
-You can do so via the command line or the Python terminal of your Python IDE using the following command:
+You can do so via the command line or the Python terminal of your Python integrated development environment (IDE) using the following command:

 ```
 pip install ollama